Candace Newmaker was supposed to be reborn through an alternative therapy treatment, but the rebirthing process ultimately led to her death.

 When Jeane Newmaker adopted her five-year-old daughter, Candace Newmaker, she knew it wasn’t going to be easy, but she never expected it to be so hard.
 She had spent months trying to bond with the seven-year-old but to no avail.
 Her daughter simply wasn’t forming an attachment to her.

 Even worse, she wasn’t displaying signs of attaching to anything else either.
 She showed almost no regard for her surroundings, or even other living things, reportedly playing with matches and killing her pet goldfish.

-For several years, Jeane took Candace to multiple therapists, who suggested and prescribed medications.
+For several years, Jeane took Candace to multiple therapists who suggested and prescribed various medications.
 Despite the help, Jeane still worried about Candace’s behavior.

 Then, in early 2000, Jeane heard of something she thought could finally help her.
 A therapist in Colorado, 1,000 miles from her North Carolina home, specialized in a form of re-attachment therapy known as “rebirthing,” a treatment for reactive attachment disorder.

 The treatment, part of a two-week intensive session, cost the single mother $7,000, but Jeane agreed to it nonetheless, traveling across the country with her daughter for the help.
 The first week of the treatment went as planned, and Candace began to show improvement.
 Then, in week two, disaster struck.